a-sit-plus/healthid/README.md

 Data classes representing OTT for ePrescription, as a SD JWT Credential, with the help of [VC-K](https://github.com/a-sit-plus/vck).

-Be sure to call `at.asitplus.wallet.eprescription.Initializer.initWithVcLib` first thing in your application.
+Be sure to call `at.asitplus.wallet.eprescription.Initializer.initWithVCK` first thing in your application.

 ## Changelog